Columbus Crew: A new home (1999–2003)

 Columbus's 1999 season began with the opening of Columbus Crew Stadium, the first soccer-specific stadium in the United States.
 Columbus won their first game in the stadium, 2–0, against New England Revolution in front of a sell-out crowd of 24,741.
 Columbus would finish in second place at 19–13, but would lose in the conference finals to D.C.
 United for the third straight season.
 The 1999 season was the last for Stern John who scored 52 goals in 65 games for the club.
 The team had the lowest goals against average in the Eastern Conference, and Mark Dougherty became the first goalkeeper in league history to record 50 wins, with a 4–2 win over the MetroStars on August 18, 1999, at Giants Stadium.

-Dante Washington was acquired from the Dallas Burn to replace John, but his 13 goals in 2000 was not enough to propel the Crew to the playoffs.
+The Crew hosted the 2000 MLS All-Star Game, with Mike Clark, Brian McBride, and Dante Washington representing Columbus in the game.
+The aforementioned Dante Washington was acquired from the Dallas Burn to replace Stern John, but his 13 goals in 2000 was not enough to propel the Crew to the playoffs.
 For the first time, Columbus failed to reach the postseason.
 Columbus got off to a slow 1–3–2 start in 2001, which led to the replacement of coach Tom Fitzgerald.
 Fitzgerald, who had coached 161 of the Crew's first 183 MLS matches over parts of six seasons between 1996 and 2001, was replaced by Greg Andrulis.
 Andrulis would lead the Black & Gold to a 2nd-place finish in 2001 but the team was ousted from the playoffs in the league quarterfinals.

 In 2002, Columbus would win the U.S. Open Cup for the first time in team history.
 They advanced to the finals by beating the Richmond Kickers, MetroStars, and Kansas City Wizards.
 In the final, they beat LA Galaxy, who had just won the MLS Cup earlier in the week.
 Freddy García scored the only goal and keeper Jon Busch posted the shutout in Columbus's 1–0 win.
 It was the first championship in team history.
 The Crew finished 11–12–5 in the regular season and finished in a tie for first place.
 They lost in the league semi-finals to New England.
 Kyle Martino won rookie of the year in 2002, a first for the Crew.
 By winning the 2002 U.S. Open Cup, Columbus received a bid to play in the 2003 CONCACAF Champions' Cup.
 They advanced to the second round by beating Árabe Unido 4–2 on aggregate in the first round before losing to Monarcas Morelia, 6–2.
 McBride would play his final season with Columbus in 2003 before joining Fulham of the Premier League.